open-telemetry/opentelemetry-demo/README.md

 * [Demo scenario feature flags](https://opentelemetry.io/docs/demo/feature-flags/) are in testing
 * [Troubleshooting tutorials](https://github.com/newrelic/opentelemetry-demo/blob/main/docs/demo-scenarios/README.md) for each demo scenario
 * Support for OTel-sourced Kubernetes infrastructure metrics in New Relic
-* Add a feature flag to enable NR instrumentation for recommendationservice to demonstrate interoperability between our language agents and OpenTelemetry instrumentation
+* Add a feature flag to enable NR instrumentation for recommendationservice when using Docker quick start method

 Have a suggestion, or running into problems with our fork?
 Please let us know by [opening an issue](https://github.com/newrelic/opentelemetry-demo/issues/new/choose)!